 The command-line options and system variables in the following list relate to the binary log.
 Section 2.6.4, “Binary Logging Options and Variables”, provides more detailed information about options and variables relating to binary logging.
 For additional general information about the binary log, see The Binary Log.

-binlog-ignore-db: Tells the master that updates to the given database should not be logged to the binary log
+binlog-ignore-db: Tells the source that updates to the given database should not be logged to the binary log.

 binlog_direct_non_transactional_updates: Causes updates using statement format to nontransactional engines to be written directly to binary log.
 See documentation before using.

 binlog_rows_query_log_events: When enabled, enables logging of rows query log events when using row-based logging.
 Disabled by default.
-Do not enable when producing logs for pre-5.6 slaves/readers.
+Do not enable when producing logs for pre-5.6 replicas/readers.

-binlog_transaction_dependency_tracking: Source of dependency information (commit timestamps or transaction write sets) from which to assess which transactions can be executed in parallel by slave's multithreaded applier.
+binlog_transaction_dependency_tracking: Source of dependency information (commit timestamps or transaction write sets) from which to assess which transactions can be executed in parallel by replica's multithreaded applier.

 binlog_transaction_dependency_history_size: Number of row hashes kept for looking up transaction that last updated some row.

-log_slave_updates: Whether the slave should log the updates performed by its SQL thread to its own binary log
+log_slave_updates: Whether the replica should log the updates performed by its replication SQL thread to its own binary log.

-master-verify-checksum: Cause master to examine checksums when reading from the binary log
+master_verify_checksum: Cause source to examine checksums when reading from the binary log.

-slave-sql-verify-checksum: Cause slave to examine checksums when reading from the relay log
+slave-sql-verify-checksum: Cause replica to examine checksums when reading from the relay log.

-slave_sql_verify_checksum: Cause slave to examine checksums when reading from relay log
+slave_sql_verify_checksum: Cause replica to examine checksums when reading from relay log.

 For a listing of all command-line options, system and status variables used with mysqld, see Server Option, System Variable, and Status Variable Reference.